ikaz-jem/REMWaste/README.md

 - **React Loading Skeleton**: A component that provides placeholder skeleton loaders to enhance UX during API data fetching.
 - **React Spinners**: A library of spinner components to display loading states in the UI.
 - **React Icons**: An icon library that utilizes ES6 imports.
+- **react-tooltip**: A react tooltip is a floating react element that displays information related to an anchor element when it receives keyboard focus or the mouse hovers over it.

+.

 ---